iamlvv/test/README.md

 ## STRUCTURE OF PROJECT
 First, cd to folder server and run command line: npm start to start the server at localhost 3001.
 After that, cd out and cd to the folder client and run command line: npm start to start the frontend.
+## TECHNOLOGY
+This project implements both server side and client side.
+In terms of client side, I use ReactJS and a CSS framework - Tailwind CSS to design the user interface, Axios - a HTTP Client library to call API, Sweetalert2 - a library for popup windows.
+Meanwhile, in server side, I use ExpressJS - a backend framework, Twilio to implement sending SMS function, Realtime Firebase as Database.
+I also store Environment Variables in .env file for security.
 ## HOW TO USE
 This is the homepage of project.
 ![image](https://user-images.githubusercontent.com/48018773/217746077-23a35740-e83a-405c-b969-75029e0da6f7.png)